-- Relevance of the proposal to the Foundation's mission to improve the health of people with rheumatic disease - 2.
-The proposed research project's scientific merit. - 3.
-The appropriateness of the proposed project as a mechanism for developing the applicant into an independent rheumatology investigator. - 4.
-The environment in which training will be conducted, specifically the mentor, the unit, the available facilities, and the potential for inter- and extra-departmental interactions. - 5.
-The applicant's background, training and potential to develop into a productive research scientist. - 6.
-The institutional commitment to protect applicant's time for research and continued education. - 7.
-The applicant's submission of a strong methods section with clear statistical and power analyses where appropriate.
+- > Relevance of the proposal to the Foundation's mission to improve the health of people with rheumatic disease. - The proposed research project's scientific merit and rigor. - > The applicant's submission of clear statistical and power analyses where appropriate. - The appropriateness of the proposed project as a mechanism for developing the applicant into an independent rheumatology investigator. - The environment in which training will be conducted, specifically the mentor, the unit, the available facilities, and the potential for inter- and extra-departmental interactions (If applicable). - > The applicant's background, training and potential to develop into a productive research scientist. - > The institutional commitment to protect applicant's time for research and continued education.